LBU-OOP/OOPtutorials/JavaPrimer.md

 in their design philosophy,
 syntax, and application.

-Python is not a baginner's
+Python is not a beginner's
 language but rather a
 language that allows a
 skilled person to quickly
 write code.
 It errs on the
 side of flexibility in
 code production at the
 expense of clarity.
+Note that some people see this as an advantage of Python over Java.
+They will say something disparaging like "Java is too verbose".
+But Java is being as clear as possible, as it is a Software Engineering and hence potentially lots of people over a long timescale will be exposed to the source code, so it must be as clear and understandable as possible.
+It also reads very similarly to other software engineering languages like Swift, C++ and C#.
-It is interpreted and
+Python is
-dynamically typed
+dynamically typed and interpreted,
-Java on the
+Java (and the aforementioned languages), on the other-hand is staticly-typed and compiled.
-other-hand is intended for
+Java is intended for
 Software
 Engineering, which means
 potentially large project,